mmandaro/WGUPS_Python_Project/README.md

 -Utilize a self-adjusting algorithm to determine a route for the trucks to deliver packages on time.
 This project implements the nearest neighbor algorithm.

+Environment:
+•	Python version 3.11.2 for macOs
+•	Written in PyCharm IDE version 3.10